Muhdo/YouVerify/README.md

    Import the project into your IDE as a Maven project.
    Install project dependencies
    Run the testng file
-   The tests are automatically run whenever a push or pull request is made to the main branch of the repository.
+   The tests are runs automatically every day at 12pm and whenever a push or pull request is made to the main branch of the repository.

 2. Run the project from github actions:
     ```bash